 “America is not necessarily a Christian nation, but it is certainly a spiritual nation.”

 This is precisely why contemporary shows and movies associated with the paranormal and metaphysical are continually successful.

 Years ago, I had a conversation with a friend about the (then) recently released movie, Paranormal Activity.
-For those of you who don’t know, Paranormal Activity (phenomena unexplained by normal experience) was produced along the lines of 1999’s hugely successful Blair Witch Project – filmed more in the genre of a documentary filled with raw footage.
+For those of you who don’t know, Paranormal Activity was produced along the lines of 1999’s hugely successful Blair Witch Project – filmed more in the genre of a documentary filled with raw footage.
 In other words, it’s hard to tell what’s fact—and what’s fake.